yannchoquet/prestaconsole/README.md

 # prestaconsole
-CLI tool to generate code and interact with PrestaShop
+**A work in progress** CLI tool to generate code and interact with PrestaShop

 ## Install with composer
 1. [Install Composer globally.](https://getcomposer.org/download/)